varkenvarken/Digital-Simulator/doc/core-simulation.md

         return np.any(previous_output != self.output)
 ```

+So for each logical gate we want to simulate, we put in the appropriate logical function in `self.operation` and set both input arrays to the start values for the iteration [^3] and we calculate the two input maps.

+Then we call `simulate_np()`, which will return `True` as long as something has changed.

 [^1]: "premature optimization is the root of all evil" Tony Hoare (popularized by Donald Knuth)

 [^2]: this can in fact encode *all* possible 2-input binary functions, including weird ones that always return 0 or 1 regardless what the input is.
 The two inputs allow for four possible input combinations and any response is either a 0 or a 1, so there are 2^4 = 16 different output functions possible in total.
 More in this [Wikipedia article](https://en.wikipedia.org/wiki/Truth_table#Sentential_operator_truth_tables)

+[^3]: this is only necessary for gate inputs connected to input elements that can be set interactively by the user, or are clock inputs, for the other gates the values will ripple trhought the whole circuit during the simulation